roman-milk/roman-milk.github.io/the-next-one.md

  "I won't let that happen Frank; I promise you that."

  I knew she was whistling in the dark on that one; I knew too many people who had traveling jobs and I knew what was likely to happen, but I could live with it.
 Why?
 Vangie of course.
 It wouldn't matter if Allie came home from a trip and told me she was too tired to do anything more than go soak in the tub, because I would be getting all I could handle every Monday, Wednesday and Thursday that Allie was out of town.
-Report_Story #2